-''' gbb [-mode=startUpMode[-brokerID=<ID>]][-appdesc=XPML file name][-bc=BrokerProperties file name][-resources=resources.xml or resource list file name] : Displays help on using the Broker on the -help, -h command-line.
+''' gridbus-broker [-mode=startUpMode[-brokerID=<ID>]][-appdesc=XPML file name][-bc=BrokerProperties file name][-resources=resources.xml or resource list file name] -help, -h : Displays help on using the Broker on the command-line.
 This option cannot be used in combination with any other option. -test, -t : Tests the Broker installation and configuration.
 This option cannot be used in combination with any other option. -version, -v : Displays the Broker version number.
-This option cannot be used in combination with any other option. : Sets the start up mode of the Broker.
-This option can -mode, -m take the following values: "cli", "recover".
-If omitted, it defaults to "cli" (command-line).
+This option cannot be used in combination with any other option. -mode, -m : Sets the start up mode of the Broker.
+This option can take the following values: "cli", "recover".
+If ommitted, it defaults to "cli" (command-line).
 If the mode is set to "recover", then -brokerID option is mandatory.
 The Broker looks to recover that broker instance whose brokerID is given in the -brokerID option.
 Currently the broker supports RDBMS-based persistence.
-So, the database connection information needs to be specified in the Broker configuration file i.e Broker.properties, for recovery mode to work. -appdesc, -a: Specifies the app-description file to use.
+So, the database connection information needs to be specified in the Broker configuration file i.e Broker.properties, for recovery mode to work. -appdesc, -a : Specifies the app-description file to use.
 This option overrides the APP_DESC_FILE setting in the Broker.properties config file. -resources, -r : Specifies the resource description file.
-This option overrides the RESOURCE_DESC_FILE setting in the Broker.properties config file. -brokerconfig, -bc : Specifies the Broker configuration file to use.
+This option overrides the RESOURCE_DESC_FILE setting in the Broker.properties config file. '''

+''' -brokerconfig, -bc : Specifies the Broker configuration file to use.

 If ommitted, the broker looks for a config file named Broker.properties in the current directory. '''

-4.2 The Broker input, output and configuration files
+4.2 The Broker input and configuration files

-The main input and config files that are needed by the broker are as follows:
+The main input input and config files that are needed by the broker are as follows:

-- The Broker properties configuration file - The XPML application description file format - The Resource description file format - Optionally a log4j.properties file to configure the broker logging.
+- The Broker.properties configuration file

+- The XPML application description file format

+- The Resource description file format